Consumer Price Index: What You Need to Know About the CPI

 • The CPI is calculated monthly based on thousands of data points from retailers, service providers, landlords, and consumers

-What is the CPI?
+What Is the CPI?

 The Consumer Price Index (CPI) is a monthly measurement of the changes in the prices of goods and services paid by U.S. consumers.
 The Bureau of Labor Statistics calculates the CPI and produces geographic-specific indexes.
-The CPI measures the average change over time for a “market basket” of consumer goods and services [1].
+The CPI measures the average change over time for a “market basket” of consumer goods and services.[1]

 The Bureau of Labor Statistics collects data from over 23,000 retailers and service providers in 75 areas throughout the U.S. The rent calculation is sourced from approximately 50,000 tenants and landlords.
 Data is collected throughout the month to calculate a monthly CPI number used by investors, executives, and retail consumers to make purchase and investment decisions.

-How is the CPI Calculated?
+How Is the CPI Calculated?

 Prices are collected throughout the month using statistical measuring techniques.
 For example, the primary form of data collection for goods and services comes from telephone calls, web collection, and even personal visits from BLS representatives.
 This data is collected to determine the current cost of a weighted average basket of products and services and analyzes year-over-year changes.

 Consumer spending patterns are also considered when calculating the CPI.
-For example, service and product categories are weighted based on consumer spending from Consumer Expenditure Surveys [2].
+For example, service and product categories are weighted based on consumer spending from Consumer Expenditure Surveys.[2]

-CPI is reported as a whole number, usually greater than 100.
+The Consumer Price Index is reported as a whole number, usually greater than 100.
 The Bureau of Labor Statistics then calculated the inflation rate from the prior year’s CPI, which is distributed in a public monthly economic news release.

 Smart Tip:

-In August 2023, the CPI-U increased by 3.7% for the 12 months ending August [3].
+In February 2025, the all items index increased 3.0% for the 12 months ending January.[3]

 Types of CPI Indexes